CourtneyCole123/Citibike/README.md

 <h2>Requirements</h2>

 <h3>1.
 Map</h3>
-Map (25 points)
+[insert map image here]
-Markers for all bike stations (5 points)
+- Map has markers for all bike stations
-Station markers indicate popularity by color, size, shape, or some other means (5 points) Ability to change marker data based on month and year (5 points) Sections are marked by zip code (5 points)
+- Station markers indicate popularity by color and size
+- Ability to change market data based on month
+- Sections are marked by zip code

+<h4>Analysis:</h4>
-A write-up on the trends that were discovered while making the map (5 points) Visualizations (25 points)
+[Insert A write-up on the trends that were discovered while making the map]

+Visualizations (25 points)
 4-10 total visualizations (5 points)
 A total of 2 Tableau dashboards, each dedicated to a specific data discovery (5 points)